matthewwall/weert/README.md

 Post a LOOP packet to the database.
 The packet should be contained as a JSON payload in the body of the POST.
 The packet must contain keyword `timestamp`, holding the unix epoch time in <i>milliseconds</i> (JavaScript style).

-There is no enforcement of unix, but best practices is to use the weewx `METRICWX` system.
+There is no enforcement of the unit system used in the packet, but best practices is to use the weewx `METRICWX` system.

 Example packet: